nextstrain/nextclade_data/data/nextstrain/mumps/genome/README.md

 ## Scope of this dataset

-This dataset assigns genotypes (e.g. A to N) to Mumps samples based on [criteria outlined by the WHO](https://iris.who.int/bitstream/handle/10665/241922/WER8722_217-224.PDF) and tree placement.
+Based on the full genome sequence, this dataset assigns genotypes (e.g. A to N) to Mumps samples based on [criteria outlined by the WHO](https://iris.who.int/bitstream/handle/10665/241922/WER8722_217-224.PDF) and tree placement.

 Strains picked from a combination of the following papers:

 * Jin et al 2005 - https://doi.org/10.1007/s00705-005-0563-4
 * Jin et al 2015 - https://doi.org/10.1002/rmv.1819
 * WHO 2012 - https://iris.who.int/bitstream/handle/10665/241922/WER8722_217-224.PDF

+There is a "Mumps MuV Genotypes (SH gene 315nt region)" Nextclade dataset based on the SH gene and flanking region available at `nextstrain/mumps/sh`.

 ## Features